How to Open .gz and .tgz Files in Linux

 • The Fusion: TAR.GZ Files

 • A TAR.GZ file is essentially a TAR file that’s been compressed using Gzip.
-It’s a hybrid, combining the grouping capability of TAR with the compression prowess of Gzip.
+It’s a hybrid, combining TAR’s grouping capability with Gzip’s compression prowess.
 This file type is predominantly found in Linux and Unix systems.

 • TGZ: A Synonym for TAR.GZ

-• Often, you’ll find TAR.GZ files referred to as TGZ files.
+• TAR.GZ files are often referred to as TGZ files.
 They’re essentially the same, just named differently for convenience.

 • ZIP Files: A Quick Overview